Mass-Lumped Virtual Element Method with Strong Stability-Preserving Runge-Kutta Time Stepping for Two-Dimensional Parabolic Problems: Conclusion

+The numerical investigation confirms the theoretical findings and illustrates the practical behavior of the method on several representative classes of polygonal meshes.
+The convergence tests on distorted quadrilateral, serendipity-type, and Voronoi families show that the lumped VEM with $k=1$ attains the expected first-order convergence in the $H^1$-seminorm and second-order convergence in the $L^2$-norm, with no visible deterioration due to mesh distortion, element shape, or the diagonal mass approximation.
+The experiments with higher-order SSP schemes further indicate that the admissible timestep follows the predicted $\Delta t \propto h^2$ scaling, while higher-order time discretizations improve the error constants without altering the spatial asymptotic rates.

+The additional numerical examples strengthen the practical assessment of the method in two relevant directions.
+First, the comparison between the explicit lumped formulation and the corresponding consistent-mass implicit discretization provides an accuracy/efficiency perspective that complements the asymptotic error analysis.
+It shows that the proposed explicit method remains competitive while retaining the implementation advantages associated with diagonal mass matrices and stage-wise locality.
+Second, the heterogeneous anisotropic diffusion test confirms that the method preserves its robustness in the presence of spatially varying and strongly directional diffusion tensors, thereby supporting the relevance of the formulation beyond smooth isotropic benchmark problems.

+From a computational viewpoint, the method offers a particularly simple and structured explicit solver.
+The diagonal mass matrix reduces each time update to scaled vector operations and local stiffness applications, avoiding global linear solves and making the procedure naturally parallelizable.
+This feature is especially attractive on general polygonal meshes, where matrix assembly is already more involved than in standard simplicial settings and where explicit solvers can benefit directly from data locality and hardware acceleration.

+Several extensions remain of interest.
+Variable-coefficient and heterogeneous diffusion operators fit naturally within the projector-based VEM construction, and the present anisotropic tests indicate that this direction is both mathematically and computationally relevant.
+Reaction--diffusion systems and nonlinear parabolic problems can also benefit from the lumped explicit framework, since the diagonal mass matrix simplifies the evaluation of nonlinear terms and preserves the applicability of SSP time discretizations.
+Further developments may include operator-splitting strategies for coupled problems, vector-valued formulations, and adaptive polygonal refinement combined with explicit local time-stepping techniques.

-Therefore, the mass-lumped VEM with SSP-RK time integration provides a rigorous, efficient, and robust tool for explicit solution of parabolic problems on general polygonal meshes.
-The combination of optimal spatial convergence, mesh-independent CFL bounds, and computational simplicity makes the method particularly attractive for large-scale simulations on complex geometries, adaptive workflows, and parallel/GPU computing environments where explicit schemes excel.
+Overall, the results show that mass-lumped VEM combined with SSP Runge--Kutta time integration provides a rigorous and effective approach for the explicit approximation of parabolic problems on general polygonal meshes.
+The combination of optimal spatial convergence, mesh-robust timestep restrictions, computational simplicity, and satisfactory performance in efficiency and anisotropic-diffusion tests makes the method a promising tool for large-scale simulations on complex geometries and nonstandard meshes.